Suárez hits 3 home runs, leads Reds past Pirates 6-2

 The Reds’ Jesse Winker broke his bat when he slammed it on home plate after striking out to end the third inning.

 When the Pirates’ Gregory Polanco went down swinging for the third out in the fifth, he slammed his batting helmet off the dirt area around home plate.
-The echo could be head throughout the empty ballpark.
+The echo could be heard throughout the empty ballpark.

 TRAINER’S ROOM

-Pirates: RHP Mitch Keller (strained left oblique) will throw live bating practice for the second time next week then progress to a simulated game. … Alford is 4 for 16 (.250) with a triple and home run in five games for Pittsburgh.
+Pirates: RHP Mitch Keller (strained left oblique) will throw live batting practice for the second time next week then progress to a simulated game. … Alford is 4 for 16 (.250) with a triple and home run in five games for Pittsburgh.

 UP NEXT